 ‘Impractical Jokers’: The 1 Joker Who Almost Got Beat Up Over a Prank

 Impractical Jokers keeps viewers laughing on a weekly basis.
-But sometimes, its participants don’t always see the funny side to the jokes.
+But as funny as it is for us, that’s not always the case with the participants.
 Several pranks have resulted in disastrous outcomes — from people cursing out the comedians to refusing to give permission to use their faces.
 There was even one episode where one angry target nearly attacked a joker.

 ‘Impractical Jokers’ is a wild show

 Starring longtime friends Sal Vulcano, Joe Gatto, James “Murr” Murray, and Brian “Q” Quinn, Impractical Jokers a hidden camera television series that debuted on truTV in 2011.

 In each episode, the jokers challenge one another to do embarrassing stunts in public.
 At the end of the show, the person who lost the most challenges has to take a punishment created by the other cast members.